MONTH OF BIRTH: Nov. 2012

 Adam is very thankful for the time he was able to visit the United States with our China Angels Tour and remains thankful for the support of his “uncles” and “aunts” from overseas.

 Adam is a good student and a wonderful young man.
+Now Adam is a freshman in college!
+He studied very hard.
 We are very proud of him!

 MONTH OF BIRTH: Mar.
 2002